AdobeDocs/experience-manager-cloud-service.nl-NL/help/assets/manage-reports-assets-view.md

    Alle kolommen van het gedownloade rapport zijn read-only, behalve de **kolom van de Referateur**, die u kunt wijzigen om van het rapport te omvatten of uit te sluiten. <!--Choosing a referrer displays the number of visitors received from each referred report that directs traffic to the site.
 It offers insights into the sources of traffic and the origin of the visitors.
 Such insights help measure ROI of delivered assets, measure channel performance, and help take informed asset management tasks for assets.-->

-### Handelingen uitgevoerd op Dynamic Media-leveringsrapport {#actions-performed-dynamic-media-delivery-reports}
+### Handelingen die zijn uitgevoerd op het rapport Dynamische media-levering {#actions-performed-dynamic-media-delivery-reports}

 Nadat u het rapport hebt gemaakt, kunt u de volgende handelingen uitvoeren: